meilisearch/documentation/learn/advanced/known_limitations.md

 **Explanation:** This non-customizable limit ensures the database is protected from scraping.
 This limit only applies to the [search route](/reference/api/search.md).
 If you want to scrap your database, you can use the [get documents endpoint](/reference/api/documents.md#get-documents) instead.

 :::note
 This limit is different from the [`limit` search parameter](/reference/api/search.md#limit).
-Whereas `limit` restricts the amount of results sent to the front-end, this means only 1000 results exist.
+Whereas `limit` restricts the amount of results sent to the front-end, this means Meilisearch only has 1000 search results.
 :::